electron/governance/wg-community-safety/slack-access.md

 All members of the Community & Safety Working Group shall be granted the "Admin" role in Slack.

-## Multi-Channel Guests
+## Multi-Channel / Single-Channel Guests

-> The process for a collaborator to become a multi-channel guest will be determined at a future C&S WG meeting.
+All Multi-Channel / Single-Channel Guests must fill out the [ElectronHQ Slack Maintainer Group form](https://electronjs.org/maintainers/join) before gaining Slack access.
+Once this form is filled out the Community & Safety Working Group will review the request.
+If the request is approved, the guest will be added to the applicable channel(s).